Dreaming381/Latios-Framework/README.md

 ### Kinemation

 [Kinemation](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Kinemation%20Animation%20and%20Rendering/README.md)
-Animation and Renderering provides authored animation, simulated animation, and everything in between.
-It includes an overhauled Entities Graphics for significantly improved performance of both skinned and non-skinned entities, and also provides extra features such as enabled bit toggled rendering and mesh modifications in Burst jobs.
+Animation and Rendering provides authored animation, simulated animation, and everything in between.
+It includes an overhauled Entities Graphics for significantly improved performance of both skinned and non-skinned entities including true frustum culling and LOD support.
+It also provides extra features such as enabled bit toggled rendering and mesh modifications in Burst jobs.

 On the animation side, Kinemation supports bone entity and optimized bone buffer configurations.
 It includes utilities for inertial blending.
 And for animation clips it leverages ACL, a powerful high quality animation compression solution used in AAA titles such as Rise of the Tomb Raider and Valorant.

+### Caligraphics

+Caligraphics is a world-space text rendering module.
+It uses TextCore fonts and formats text to be rendered via the Kinemation rending pipeline, complete with custom ECS material property support.
+The text can be animated with the built-in tweening engine, or you can make your own animations with the glyph mapping API.
+A subset of rich text tags is also supported.

 ### Future Modules